 Mostar experiences all four seasons with the warmer months starting June 10th and ending September 8th.
 The hottest day in July can reach temperatures of 34 degrees.
 The cold season starts November 22nd to March 7th with temperatures reaching lows of 1 degree.
 November and December see the most rain but it is also prevalent throughout the year.
 We planned our trip to Mostar on the sunniest day during our time in Bosnia as there is more to do in the rain in Sarajevo than there is in Mostar.

-Bosnia uses the Convertible Mark (Konvertibilna Marka or KM).
+Bosnia and Herzegovina uses the Convertible Mark (Konvertibilna Marka or KM).
 For exchange rates click here.

 Languages in Mostar